ig3/nginx-auth-request-azuread/README.md

 This is the callback URL that will be included in the OAuth 2.0 authentication request.
-The Azure AD application must be configured to accept this callback URL and the nginx server must be configured to proxy the callback to the `/callback` path of the nars server.
+The Azure AD application must be configured to accept this callback URL and the nginx server must be configured to proxy the callback to the `/callback` path of the naraad server.

 #### oauth_authorization_url